Lucas Turci

-Lucas Henrique Turci is a Brazilian footballer who plays as a defender for Saudi club Al-Adalah.
+Lucas Henrique Turci (born 23 August 1996) is a Brazilian professional footballer who plays as a centre-back in V.League 1 club Ninh Binh.

 Career

 Turci played at youth level with various clubs in Brazil including São Paulo, Corinthians, and Cruzeiro.
 He then moved to Germany, playing at various lower levels, including spells with 1.
 CfR Pforzheim and Union Fürstenwalde.

 On 11 March 2022, Turci signed for USL Championship club Memphis 901 ahead of their 2022 season.

 On 10 September 2025, Turci joined Saudi FDL club Al-Adalah.

+In July 2026, Turci moved to V.League 1 side Ninh Binh.